Samuel-Umoh/nestjs-auth-api/README.md

 ```

 ## POST: '/login'<br/>
-Generates a `token` for existing user which is used to authenticate and authorize subsequent requests<br/>
+Generates a `token` for an existing user which is used to authenticate and authorize subsequent requests<br/>
 Will return an error message if validation fails or user does not exist<br/>
 Request body:<br/>
 ```